apache/parquet-format/LogicalTypes.md

   field of the repeated `key_value` group.
 * The `value` field encodes the map's value type and repetition.
 This field can be `required`, `optional`, or omitted.
 It must always be the second field of the repeated `key_value` group if present.
-In case of not present, the map can be either represented with all null values or as a set of keys.
+In case of not present, it can be represented as a map with all null values or as a set of keys.

 The following example demonstrates the type for a non-null map from strings to nullable integers: